lsst/LDM-230/index.rst

 necessary) using the Data Access Client Framework.
-Although these images need to be processed sequentially (so that biases can be removed from flat frames, for example), these images can generally be processed on a per-term:`CCD` (per-sensor) basis, allowing division into 189 (plus 4 for wavefront sensors) separate jobs.
+Although these images need to be processed sequentially (so that biases can be removed from flat frames, for example), these images can generally be processed on a per-:term:`CCD` (per-sensor) basis, allowing division into 189 (plus 4 for wavefront sensors) separate jobs.
 The Archive :term:`DMCS` submits these jobs to the Orchestration Manager for execution on a portion of the general Archive compute pool.
-Each job writes its resulting master calibration images to the shared disk image storage at the US DAC using the Data Access Client Framework and writes other information to the calibration database at the US DAC.
-These master calibration images and database records are then replicated to the Chilean DAC.
+Each job writes its resulting master calibration images to the shared disk image storage at the US :term:`DAC` using the Data Access Client Framework and writes other information to the calibration database at the US :term:`DAC`.
+These master calibration images and database records are then replicated to the Chilean :term:`DAC`.
 It is not expected that inter-process communication (i.e. inter-sensor data movement) will be necessary to produce suitable master calibration images at the :term:`ISR` level, though the architecture permits it.

 Crosstalk correction matrix computations will initially proceed on a per-:term:`CCD` basis as well, but it will require inter-process communication.
 This will be provided by the Inter-Process Messaging Services.

-In its pre-DRP mode, separate jobs will analyze the telemetry in the :term:`EFD`, including auxiliary telescope spectra, to determine detailed calibration models.
+In its pre-:term:`DRP` mode, separate jobs will analyze the telemetry in the :term:`EFD`, including auxiliary telescope spectra, to determine detailed calibration models.
 These models include the system bandpass function for every visit.
-This information will be written to the calibration database at the US DAC and then replicated to the Chilean DAC.
+This information will be written to the calibration database at the US :term:`DAC` and then replicated to the Chilean :term:`DAC`.
 Note that new versions of this information for every exposure will be calculated each time; old versions will be maintained.
 These jobs will be partitioned by time period, allowing parallelism for this operation.

 .. _drp: